geoaihub/GeoAdvances-EQ-Scene-Classification-2023-Kahramanmaras/README.md

 ## Overview

-This repository features a deep learning-based system for classifying scenes in very high-resolution satellite imagery, with a focus on post-earthquake damage assessment.
+This repository features a deep learning-based system for classifying scenes in very high-resolution satellite (VHR) imagery, with a focus on post-earthquake damage assessment.
 The primary case study involves the devastating earthquakes that occurred in Kahramanmaraş province, Türkiye, in 2023.

 <br>